 - Based on Materials and Construction Method

-These piles are briefly discussed below.
+These pile foundation types are briefly discussed below.

 Classification of Pile Foundation Based on Function or Use

-This type of pile is mostly used to provide lateral support.
+This type of piles is mostly used to provide lateral support.
 Usually, they resist lateral pressure from loose soil, the flow of water, etc. They are usually used for cofferdams, trench sheeting, shore protection, etc. They are not used for providing vertical support to the structure.
 They are usually used to serve the following purpose-

 - Construction of retaining walls.